League City Child Custody Lawyer

 Serving League City

 While parties will address a number of issues in going through the divorce process in Texas, child custody and visitation can be among the most challenging.
 Parents have rights and duties with respect to minor children despite the fact that their relationship ended, and they often share the same goals in wanting what is best for them.
 Disputes can arise when the parties do not agree on what that means for the details.
 The Texas Family Code covers some aspects of child custody, though the statute uses the term managing conservator.
-Still, these laws provide rules, not guidance on how to address child custody.
+Still, these laws provide rules, not guidance on how to address a child custody case.

 Overview of Texas Conservatorship Laws